-(D) Except for a withdrawal effective on December 31, 1967, in accordance with paragraph (C)Of this article, any party state may withdraw from this compact by enacting a statute repealing the same, but no such withdrawal shall take effect until one year after the governor of the
+(D) Except for a withdrawal effective on December 31, 1967, in accordance with paragraph (C) of this article, any party state may withdraw from this compact by enacting a statute repealing the same, but no such withdrawal shall take effect until one year after the governor of the withdrawing state has given notice in writing of the withdrawal to the governors of all other party states.
+No withdrawal shall affect any liability already incurred by or chargeable to a party state prior to the time of such withdrawal.

 ARTICLE IX.
-CONSTRUCTION AND SEVERABILITY
+CONSTRUCTION AND SEVERABILITY.

 This compact shall be liberally construed so as to effectuate the purposes thereof.
-The provisions of this compact shall be severable and if any phrase, clause, sentence or provision of this compact is declared to be contrary to the constitution of any state or of the United States, or the applicability thereof to any government, agency, person or circumstance is held invalid, the validity of the remainder of this compact and the applicability thereof to any government, agency, person or circumstance shall not be affected thereby If this compact shall be held contrary to the constitution of any state participating therein, the compact shall remain in full force and effect as to the state affected as to all severable matters.
+The provisions of this compact shall be severable and if any phrase, clause, sentence or provision of this compact is declared to be contrary to the constitution of any state or of the United States, or the applicability thereof to any government, agency, person or circumstance is held invalid, the validity of the remainder of this compact and the applicability thereof to any government, agency, person or circumstance shall not be affected thereby.
+If this compact shall be held contrary to the constitution of any state participating therein, the compact shall remain in full force and effect as to the state affected as to all severable matters.

 39.76 Compact commission delegation.
-(1) STATE REPRESENTATION ON THE EDUCATION COMMISSION OF THE STATES.
+(1) STATE REPRESENTATION ON THE EDUCA-TION COMMISSION OF THE STATES.
 There is created a 7-member delegation to represent the state of Wisconsin on the education commission of the states.
 The delegation shall consist of the governor, the state superintendent of public instruction, one member of the assembly and one member of the senate selected by the respective houses and serving in such manner as the legislature determines, and 3 members appointed by the governor in compliance with Article III (A) of the compact under s.
 39.75 who shall serve at the pleasure of the governor.
 The chairman of the delegation shall be designated by the governor from among its members.
 Members of the delegation shall serve without compensation but shall be reimbursed for their actual and necessary expenses incurred in the performance of their duties from the appropriation in s.
-20.505 (5) (a) Annual commission membership dues shall be paid from the appropriation in s.
-20.505 (5) (a)
+20.505 (5) (a).

-- (2) ADMINISTRATION SERVICE.
-The department of administration shall provide administrative and staff services for the delegation to the education commission of the states - (3) REPORTS; BYLAWS Pursuant to Article III (J) of the compact, the education commission of the states shall file a copy of its bylaws and any amendments thereto with the secretary of state and the executive office on or before January 15 of each odd-numbered year.
-The delegation or the education commission of the states shall submit to the governor and the legislature a report of the activities of the delegation and the commission. - (4) CO-OPERATION OF STATE AGENCIES.
-Any existing state department or board in the field of public education shall within existing appropriations co-operate with the education compact delegation in the execution of its functions.
+(2) ADMINISTRATION SERVICE.
+The department of administration shall provide administrative and staff services for the delegation to the education commission of the states.

+(3) REPORTS; BYLAWS.
+Pursuant to Article III (J) of the compact, the education commission of the states shall file a copy of its bylaws and any amendments thereto with the secretary of state and the executive office on or before January 15 of each odd-numbered year.
+The delegation or the education commission of the states shall submit to the governor and the legislature a report of the activities of the delegation and the commission.

+(4) CO-OPERATION OF STATE AGENCIES Any existing state department or board in the field of public education shall within existing appropriations co-operate with the education compact delegation in the execution of its functions